 Brasília’s Oscar Niemeyer–designed Palácio do Itamaraty houses Brazil’s Ministry of Foreign Affairs, one of the country’s largest public art collections, and a delightfully understated top-floor garden.
 The slatted roof allows sunbeams to reach the beds of native palms, ferns, and grass, and the arched facade offers views of Niemeyer’s National Congress building.

-Opening August 12 in San Francisco, the 5.4-acre Salesforce Park sits atop the highly anticipated Salesforce Transit Center.
+San Francisco’s the 5.4-acre Salesforce Park sits atop the highly anticipated Salesforce Transit Center.
 The public space includes an amphitheater, restaurants, and a variety of gardens.
 Take an elevator from the Transit Center lobby or, better yet, ride the new gondola that ascends from Mission Square for fifth-story views of the city’s upward-expanding Financial District and SoMa neighborhoods.

 Where to take a stroll